sgorgun/exceptions/README.md

 Open the [ThrowingArgument.cs](Exceptions/ThrowingArgument.cs) file, and navigate to the [CheckParameterAndThrowException2](Exceptions/ThrowingArgument.cs#L11) method.

-Add the code to throw the _ArgumentException_ if _s_ argument equals zero.
+Add the code to throw the _ArgumentException_ when _s_ argument equals zero.
 The error message should be "s should not equals zero.".

 #### Subtask 4-3

 Open the [ThrowingArgument.cs](Exceptions/ThrowingArgument.cs) file, and navigate to the [CheckParameterAndThrowException3](Exceptions/ThrowingArgument.cs#L17) method.

-Add the code to throw the _ArgumentException_ if _l_ argument is even.
+Add the code to throw the _ArgumentException_ when _l_ argument is even.
 The error message should be "l should not be even.".

 #### Subtask 4-4

 Open the [ThrowingArgument.cs](Exceptions/ThrowingArgument.cs) file, and navigate to the [CheckParametersAndThrowException4](Exceptions/ThrowingArgument.cs#L23) method.

-Add the code to throw the _ArgumentException_ if the _floats_ array has no elements.
+Add the code to throw the _ArgumentException_ when the _floats_ array has no elements.
 The error message should be "floats array has no elements.".

 1. Add an _if_ statement that tests if the _floats_ array is empty.